Another day another market to visit in Athens

 Schisto Flea Market

 This time we go out of Athens.
 In Schisto, a suburb in the west of the capital, every Sunday morning, people from all over Athens and other cities too, gather in this enormous flea market.
 By enormous, I mean that some of the items on sale include second-hand cars and motorbikes, animals for farms (e.g. chickens), carpets, tools, and of course the most common clothes.
 A 3 km line of counters is spread next to the highway.
 Among all this stuff, quite often some collectors find rare treasures.
-In Schisto, bargaining is not only acceptable, but the usual way to complete a buying.
+In Schisto, bargaining is not only acceptable, but the usual way to complete a purchase.
 So, if you are heading on a road trip, make the stop and give yourself this experience!
 Last but not least, many wandering food sellers camp out every Sunday in Schisto, to provide the hungry crowds with street food.

 Evripidou Street Market